 Bristol Folk Festival takes place in three main venues, all within easy walking distance of each other in the heart of Bristol.
 Friday and Saturday concerts happen at Bristol Folk House (Park Street) and St Stephen’s Church (St Stephen’s Street) and Sunday Concerts are at St George’s concert hall (Great George Street, just off Park Street).

-Bristol Folk Festival is held in several different venues with varying accessibility for people with disabilities.
-We give a summary for each venue below, but please check with us or with the specific venue if you need any more information or have particular needs.
-Please contact us if you would like spaces or seats reserved, where possible, for wheelchair-users or carers.
+Bristol Folk Festival is held in several venues with varying accessibility.
+We summarise for each venue below, but please check with us or the venue if you need more information or have particular needs.
+Contact us if you would like spaces or seats reserved, where possible, for wheelchair-users or carers.

-St George’s: St George’s has a dedicated accessible entrance from Charlotte Street via a lift which provides step-free access to all of the venue with the exception of the galleries.
-For more information, visit the St George’s accessibility page.
+- St George’s: has a dedicated accessible entrance from Charlotte Street via a lift which provides step-free access to all of the venue with the exception of the galleries.
+For more info, visit the St George’s accessibility page.

-St Stephen’s: St Stephen’s Church has an accessible entrance with a movable ramp.
-Seating in the church is in pews, with sufficient space for wheelchairs even when full.
+- St Stephen’s: has an accessible entrance with a movable ramp.
+Seating in the church is in pews, with sufficient space for wheelchairs.
 Access to the toilets is via an outside door.

-Bristol Folk House: Bristol Folk House is on multiple levels connected with steps, and wheelchair access is difficult.
+- Bristol Folk House: is on multiple levels connected with steps, and wheelchair access is difficult.
 For more information, see the ‘Venue Accessibility’ section on the Folk House Contact Us page.

 Trains: Regular train services run from across the country to Bristol Temple Meads station which is a 15 minute walk from the venues.

 Buses: National Express and Megabus run regular services into Bristol Coach Station from across the UK.
 Local bus services 1, 8, 9, and 54 regularly run to the venues from Bristol Temple Meads Station throughout the day.
-More information on local and times can be found on the First Bus Website.
+For more information and times see the First Bus Website.

 Taxis: Grab an Uber or pick up a taxi from one of the numerous ranks in the centre (e.g. St Augustine’s Parade).